THE QUINTESSENCE OF DUST

 He sighed deeply.
 "It's just, well…doesn't it… you know, bother you?" he inquired tentatively nodding at Lupin.

 "Bother me?
 Why should it bother me?"
-She sounded confused.
-Kingsley glanced at her uneasily.
+She eyed him speculatively, which made Kingsley decidedly uneasy.
 Bloody hell, would he have to spell it out for her?

 Tonks stared at him for a second, then looked back at the pair, wrinkling her brow in puzzlement.
 "Wha-oh!"